The Saliva Revolution: Chairside Diagnostics for Modern Dentistry |…

 The chairside vitamin D test takes minutes and costs a fraction of what a failed implant costs — in clinical time, in materials, in patient trust, and in reputation.

-Miguel's team integrating salivary diagnostics workflow
+Miguel's team integrating salivary screening workflow

 Dr Miguel Stanley explains how this works in practice at White Clinic